phetsims/phet-info/doc/fluent-translation-guide.md

 ### PhET Development Environment Setup
 - Set up a development environment for the simulation you want to translate by following the PhET Development Overview.
 Make sure you can run the simulation locally in your browser and access and edit the code.

+### Description Framework Terminology
+- PhET has developed a description design framework that assists designers in designing the the complex strings needed foe an accessible and interactive described experience.
+We refer to the framework in comments as we organize the descriptions.
+Familiarizing yourself with this terminology may assist you in your translation effort.
+(See more in glossary of terms)

 ## Steps to Create and Submit Translations